antipole2/PointUtility/README.md

 2. In a JavaScript console choose `Load` and then `URL on clipboard`.
 The script should be loaded into the script pane.
 3. Choose `Run` to start the script.

 If you want to run the script when not online, you will need to save it to a local file.
+You can tick the _Auto run_ box to have the script start automatically.

 Alternatively, you can fork the repository if you want to evolve the script.